 Several significant post-war letters add to our knowledge about where the members of the family were from 1938 - 1942, where some of them were murdered, and where others found refuge.
 From their center in the small town of Oberhollabrunn, northwest of Vienna, the family was dispersed to at least 11 cities on four continents.
 The letters, documents and photos also reveal much about a part of the Austrian Jewish culture and community in which this family had lived and flourished pre-1938.

 I launched this site in 2013 with a selection of poignant letters, primary documents and photographs, as well as paintings/collages.
 More letters, documents and images have been posted since then and will continue to be gradually added in the future.
 Please check back.
-In August 2019, I added an option in the Letters section, to enable readers to begin their journey through the site by opening up any of only seven letters from my Suggested Starters list.
+In August 2019, I added an option in the Letters section, to enable readers to begin their journey through the site by opening up any of seven letters from my 7 of Most Poignant list.

 I deeply appreciate the generous assistance and encouragement given to me by the following people:

 Esther N. Bates Michael Bihovsky Anne L. Fox Daniel Gillis Laura Jockusch

 Malka Percal Andrew Simon Michael Simonson Manuel Swatek Luis Tello

 I am also grateful to historians and Professors David Engel and Bernard Wasserstein for their interest in the letters and their evaluation of them as important epistolary evidence.